parsiya/Hugo-Octopress/README.md

 # Highlight shortcode and code fences (```) will be treated similarly
 pygmentscodefences = true

-# Use CSS for highlighting
+# Change highlight style here.
+# For a full list see: https://xyproto.github.io/splash/docs/all.html
-pygmentsuseclasses = true
+pygmentsStyle = "solarized-dark"

-# pygments options can be added here (and in the highlight shortcode in the markdown file)
+# Other Chroma options can be added here (and in the highlight shortcode in the markdown file)
-# Hugo supports these pygments options: style, encoding, noclasses, hl_lines, linenos
+# See list of supported options: https://gohugo.io/content-management/syntax-highlighting/#options
 # for example: pygmentsoptions = "linenos=true"
 ```